Financial accounting and reporting

-Newly Created or Dissolved Entities - Letter describing the requirement to notify our office regarding newly created or dissolved entities.
+Newly Created or Dissolved Entities - Letter and form regarding notification to our Office for newly created or dissolved entities.

 OPEB - Alternative Measurement Method - Letter describing an alternative method for measuring Other Post Employment Benefits (OPEB) liability for GAAP financial reports.

 Accounting Manual for School Districts - The Accounting Manual prescribes accounting and reporting requirements for School Districts in accordance with WAC 392-123-010.
 The manual is published jointly by OSPI and our Office and includes example financial statements and notes.

 Administrative Budgeting and Financial Reporting Manual - The ABFR manual, which is published by OSPI, contains detailed technical information on budgeting, treasurer’s report reconciliation, financial statements and other topics.

 Educational Service District reference page - This page on the OSPI website contains resources, reports and the Accounting Manual for Educational Service Districts.
 The manual prescribes accounting and reporting requirements for ESDs in accordance with WAC 392-125-010.

 School District financial and apportionment reports - OSPI publishes a variety of reports by District that can be accessed on this page.